Learning in Repeated Interactions on Networks: Model

 \subsection{Equilibrium}

-This is a game of incomplete information, in which agents may have different information regarding the underlying unknown state.
-We use Nash equilibrium as our equilibrium concept and refer to it as equilibrium thereafter.\footnote{Our results, which apply to any equilibrium, thus also apply to any refinement of Nash equilibrium.} The existence of a (mixed) equilibrium is guaranteed in this game by standard arguments, since, in the product topology on strategies, the space of strategies is compact and utilities are continuous.
-We note here that every mixed equilibrium can be mapped to a behaviorally equivalent pure equilibrium by adding to each agent's private signal an additional component that is independent of the state and all other signals, and assuming that the agent uses this signal to randomly choose between actions.\footnote{Formally, for any signal space $\Omega_t^i$ we can consider $\tilde{\Omega}_{t}^i = \Omega_t^i \times \mathcal{A}^{|\mathcal{I}_t^i|}$ with the signal distributions $\tilde{\mu}^i_{t, \theta}$ equal to the product measure of $\mu^i_{t, \theta}$ and $|\mathcal{I}_t^i|$ independent Bernoulli random variables each taking the value $\mathfrak{g}$ with probability $\Prob[a_t^i = \mathfrak{g} |I_t^i]$.
+This is a game of incomplete information, in which agents may have different information regarding the underlying unknown state and the actions of others.
+We use Nash equilibrium as our equilibrium concept and refer to it as equilibrium thereafter.\footnote{Our results, which apply to all Nash equilibria, thus also apply to any refinement of Nash equilibrium such as sequential equilibrium.} The existence of a (mixed) equilibrium is guaranteed in this game by standard arguments, since, in the product topology on strategies, the space of strategies is compact and utilities are continuous.
+We note here that every mixed equilibrium can be mapped to a behaviorally equivalent pure equilibrium by adding to each agent's private signal an additional component that is independent of the state and all other signals, and assuming that the agent uses this signal to randomly choose between actions.\footnote{ Formally, for any signal space $\sig_t^i$ we can consider $\tilde{\sig}_{t}^i = \sig_t^i \times \AA^{|\mathcal{I}_t^i|}$ with the signal distributions $\tilde{\mu}^{i, \fg}_{t}$ equal to the product measure of $\mu^{i, \fg}_{t}$ and $|\mathcal{I}_t^i|$ independent random variables each taking each value $a \in \AA$ with probability $\Prob[a_t^i = a |I_t^i]$.
 As this transformation does not affect the informational content of the signals it leaves the constant $M$ unchanged.
-Furthermore, we can replicate any behaviorally mixed strategy by the pure strategy that takes the action $\mathfrak{g}$ if and only if the entry of the second component corresponding to the private history $I_t^i$ equals $\mathfrak{g}$.} As our results will only depend on the information about the state contained in the signal, it thus suffices to establish them for pure strategy equilibria, to show that they hold for all (pure and mixed) equilibria.
+Furthermore, we can replicate any behaviorally mixed strategy by the pure strategy that takes the action $a$ if and only if the entry of the second component corresponding to the private history $I_t^i$ equals $a$.} As our results will only depend on the information about the state contained in the signal, it thus suffices to establish them for pure strategy equilibria, to show that they hold for all (pure and mixed) equilibria.

 As usual, a pure strategy profile $\sigma$ is an equilibrium if no agent can obtain a strictly higher expected utility by unilaterally deviating from $\sigma$.
 That is, a pure strategy profile $\sigma$ is an \emph{equilibrium} if for all agents $i$, and all strategies $\tau^i$